Topics Related to Addition Reading

 The Coast Guard Reserve continues to serve in domestic and international capacities.

 Today’s military is a high-tech force with next-generation competencies in a range of specialties from cybersecurity to robotics.
+On average, our state will transition roughly 20,500 service members annually into the civilian workforce for the next three years, with many ready to enter STEM fields.

 The North Carolina Military Business Center and the North Carolina Biotechnology Center will host the Medical, Biomedical & Biodefense: Support to the Warfighter Symposium in Chapel Hill, North Carolina on June 13-14, 2023.